madhuakula/kubernetes-goat/guide/src/scenarios/scenario-13.md

 ![Scenario 13 stress-ng](images/sc-13-2.png)

-* You can see the differece between while running `stress-ng` and after
+* You can see the difference between while running `stress-ng` and after

 ```bash
 kubectl top pod hunger-check-deployment-xxxxxxxxxx-xxxxx